The marvelous but little known Christopher Hitchens deathbed conversion

-In fact, his last words are reputed to be, "Excuse me, my dear fellow, can I interest you in a leaflet about my deathbed conversion?
-It won't cost much and they have a marvelous architect."
+In fact, his last words are reputed to be, "Excuse me, my dear fellow, do you have a personal relationship with your architect.
+Here, let me give you this leaflet about converting, it's never too late."

 also read Atheist sees Big-Bang in Toast

 or Click here for all our Satire News Stories